italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 The characteristics of the Electrical Channels are:

+Note that the purpose of this section is to clarify the role of electrical channel in the coherent pluggable.
+This purpose of this draft is not to define the data model of the electrical channels.

-* The host interface lanes of the device forming the physical interface to the host platform data path device(s)
+* The host side lanes of the device forming the physical interface to the host platform data path device(s)

 * Lanes grouped to support the type/format and bandwidth of the signal used for a service

 * Provides information for configuration and monitoring characteristics of the signal for a service in the electrical domain, e.g., Interface-format, FEC, alarming thresholds, etc.

-* Provides monitoring capabilities in the Tx (toward fiber) and Rx (from the fiber)
+* Provides monitoring capabilities in the Tx (toward fiber) and Rx (from the fiber).

 ## Equipment